Nell-intech/MOD-2-PokeApp/README.md

   );
   }

+  ## Bugs and/or difficulties
+  - css containers for pokeinfo and poke giphy

   ## Things I hope to improve
   - Cleaner code
   - Wireframe in Figma
   - Use of Giphy API to get giphs for pokemon
   - Completing the Pokeindex (index of all pokemon owned by the current trainer)
+  - General styling (responsive design and OOP)
+  - Trouble shooting to check if a pokemon has multiple abilities
+  - adding more to this README

+  ** Having the search bar search through both APIs and fetching then having the button produce the Poke info andPoke giphy **